tlieva/JCG-linear-optimization-project/README.md

 ## Problem Background
 JCG Global Air Services operates four aircrafts to serve the transprotation needs of the corporate HQ of JCG Company - one of which is the CESSNIA CITATION X aircraft (CE750), with a fuel burn rate of 310 gallons per hour coupled with its 13,000lb tank, and a capacity of 10 passengers.
 Aircrafts are located at Moline, Illonois.

 An upcoming four-legged flight from Moline to Boston, the New York area, Dallas, and back to Moline, has been scheduled for the CEO and CFO of the JCG Corporation using the CE750 aircraft.
+Six additional passengers will be picked up along the flight path; 2 in Boston, 4 in NY.

 A cost-minimizing fuel plan is required for the upcoming flight that will take into consideration the differences in fuel prices at each airport and ramp fees levied at destination airports if fuel purchases fail to meet specified minimums.
 This include the company’s “safety stock” policy specifying the minimum amount of fuel required for each landing at 2,400 pounds.
 Upon arrival back at Moline, the aircraft needs a mnimium starting fuel of 7,000lb.